Why Inference in Large Models Becomes Decomposable After Training: Introduction

-\textbf{We refer to this process as} \emph{structural consolidation of post-training inference systems in large AI models}: the explicit identification, stabilization, and system-level reorganization of dependencies that are statistically confirmed during learning, without altering model semantics or functionality.
-The objective of this work is to establish a complete, verifiable, and engineering-operable theoretical framework for characterizing and realizing the \emph{posterior structural independence} of post-training inference systems, thereby providing a principled pathway for controlling complexity and scalability in large-scale AI systems.
+We refer to this process as the \emph{structural stabilization of the inference system after learning in large AI models}.
+The goal of this work is to establish a complete, verifiable, and engineering-operable theoretical framework to characterize and realize the posterior structural independence of inference systems, thereby providing a structural pathway for complexity control and system-level scalability in ultra-large-scale models.